Auditions and Employment

 Position Summary:

 The Director of Marketing and Communications (DoMC) is responsible for the successful development and implementation of Detroit Opera’s (DO) marketing, branding, sales, research, and communications efforts.
 Simultaneously, the DoMC is responsible for developing a cohesive marketing strategy, curating the company’s image, and raising visibility and awareness of DO both locally and nationally to support all institutional goals.
-The DoMC shares DO’s commitment to Diversity, Equity & Inclusion, and collaborates with the President & CEO and the Artistic Director to establish a marketing strategy that supports the artistic vision and operating objectives of the Opera Company and its various business units.
+This position reports to the Chief Marketing and Development Officer, supervises the marketing and communications functions of the department, and leads the management team with the formulation and implementation of plans directed towards the achievement of the company’s strategic plan.

 Key Job Responsibilities: